windlunar/BrowserForFun/README.md

 ## Simple server and client :

 By default, it will use the localhost which is "127.0.0.1" for testing.<br><br>
-1.open a server to provide html webpage and image file to clients:
+1.Go to BrowserForFun folder ,open a server to provide html webpage and image file to clients:

     cd ./src/server
     ./Server

-2.Then open anathor terminal and move to BrowserForFun:<br><br>
+2.Then open anathor terminal and move to BrowserForFun folder:<br><br>
 3.Execute the binary to open browser as the client.<br>
 The client will send the request to server ,and then download the html webpage first.<br>After parsing the html page by browser ,it will create a dom tree ,and then get the image url info from this dom tree.<br>
 And then the client will send anothor request to download the image files from server.<br>